e-picas/dev-tools/MANPAGE.md

 in this manual all use `devtools.sh` to designate this global script, which is its initial filename in a just downloaded package.
 If you installed the DevTools in your system (in your own `$HOME/bin/` directory or any global `/usr/*/bin/` directory), you may replace "devtools.sh" by "devtools" in each command line example.
-In this case, each action is a script installed in the same directory as the global script and named something like `devtools-action_name`.

 The global script always follows the same rules and acts like a dispatcher that distributes the options to an action.
-More, creating a new action (such as your own actions) is as simple as writing a new shell script in the `devtools-actions/` directory (or naming it `devtools-myaction` for a global install) and call it with the global script.
+More, creating a new action (such as your own actions) is as simple as writing a new shell script in the `devtools-actions/` directory and call it with the global script.

 The synopsis usage of the script is something like: **devtools.sh action-name [common options] [script options [=value]] --**.
 You can group short options like `-xc`,